Trump administration halts cruises to Cuba under new rules

 The new restrictions take effect Wednesday, but the government will allow anyone who has already paid for the trip to go ahead with it.

-The new measures end cruise travel from the U.S. to Cuba, a highly successful new line of business for U.S. cruise lines that also has become the most popular way for American leisure travelers to visit the island.
-Cuban government figures show that 142,721 Americans arrived on cruise ships between Jan.
-1 and April 30, more than the 114,832 who came by plane.
+Cruises have become more popular than flights for leisure travelers to Cuba — nearly 30,000 more came by cruise ship than flights this year.
 The figures exclude Cuban-born Americans visiting family on the island.

-Commercial airline flights appear to be unaffected and travel for university groups, academic research, journalism and professional meetings will continue to be allowed.
+Commercial airline flights appear to be unaffected by the new measures and travel for university groups, academic research, journalism and professional meetings will continue to be allowed.

 "It kills the people-to-people category, which is the most common way for the average American to travel to Cuba," said Collin Laverty, head of Cuba Educational Travel, one of the largest Cuba travel companies in the U.S.